jennarim/Picture-Match/README.md

 **Translation** Each time the user clicks on a face part, it follows the cursor.

 **Rotation** The user can rotate each face part using the J/K keys; this rotation is done around the texture’s center.

+## View Control
+Resizing the application window maintains the vector graphics as is.